What is CORS?

 Think server-side code

-Let's go back to our previously mentioned example whereby we are developing a REST API locally, running on http://localhost:3000 and have an Angular application running on http://localhost:4200 trying to consume that API running.
+Back to our example: a REST API on http://localhost:3000 and an Angular application on http://localhost:4200 trying to consume it.

 const restify = require('restify');